DHI Hair Transplant Results month by month (12 Months) 2026

 Sometimes, you can’t see any traces of extraction after just 10 days.

-So, to wrap up month two: Don’t expect new hair growth yet.
+So, to wrap up month two of the DHI Hair Transplant Results month by month process: don’t expect new hair growth yet.

 You’ll see further healing of your scalp and donor area and a return to your pre-transplant look.